SpaghettiHub/maas/docs/usr/markdown/maas-in-thirty-minutes-5360.md

 * Ubuntu 18.04 LTS or higher OR Windows with Hyper-V (**Note:** this tutorial has been tested with Ubuntu, but there are reports it works with Hyper-V on Windows.
 Read more about enabling Hyper-V [here](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).)
 * 16 GB of RAM
-* A quad core CPU with virtualisation support (Intel VT or AMD-V)
+* A quad core CPU with virtualization support (Intel VT or AMD-V)
-* Virtualisation support enabled in the BIOS
+* Virtualization support enabled in the BIOS
 * 30 GB of free disk space

 The memory and disk space is required because we will later be launching nested VMs inside our new environment using MAAS and LXD.